Thomas R. Donahue

 Thomas Reilly Donahue Jr. (September 4, 1928 – February 18, 2023) was an American trade union leader who served as Secretary-Treasurer of the American Federation of Labor and Congress of Industrial Organizations from 1979 to 1995, interim president for several months in 1995, and was President Emeritus from 1996 until his death.
-He was considered one of the most influential leaders of the post-World War II American trade union movement.
+He was considered as one of the most influential leaders of the post-World War II American trade union movement.

 Early life

-Born and raised in the Bronx in New York City, Donahue was the son of Thomas R. and Mary E. Donahue and the grandson of Irish immigrants.
+Born and raised in the Bronx in New York City, Donahue was the son of Thomas R. and Mary E. Donahue and was the grandson of Irish immigrants.
 According to The New York Times, he "came of age at a time when unions were helping deliver New Yorkers from the Depression and were perceived as a beacon for many young people."

-Donahue was first drawn to the trade union movement after he saw how much his father's wages jumped when he went from being a nonunion janitor to a unionized construction worker.
+Donahue was first drawn to the trade union movement after he saw how much his father's wages increased when he went from working as a nonunion janitor to a unionized construction worker.
 The younger Donahue worked as a Best & Company department store elevator operator, a school bus driver, a bakery worker, and a doorman at Radio City Music Hall.

 Donahue graduated from Manhattan College in 1949 with a degree in labor relations.
-Donahue's union career actually started a year before that when he became a part-time organizer for the Retail Clerks International Association.
-From 1949 to 1957, he held several positions with Local 32B, the flagship local of the Building Service Employees International Union (BSEIU), including business agent, education director, contractor director, and publications editor.
+Donahue's union career actually started a year before when he became a part-time organizer for the Retail Clerks International Association.
+From 1949 to 1957, he held several positions within Local 32B, the flagship local of the Building Service Employees International Union (BSEIU), including business agent, education director, contractor director, and publications editor.
 Meanwhile, he attended night classes at Fordham Law School and received his law degree in 1956.

 In 1957, he became the European labor program coordinator for the Free Europe Committee in Paris.
 He returned to the United States in 1960 to take a position as executive assistant to David Sullivan, the newly elected president of the BSEIU.